talyssonoc/react-laravel/README.md

 ```

 After that you should add `'React\ReactServiceProvider'` to your providers at the `config/app.php` file of your Laravel app.

-# V8js dependency

-It's important to know that `react-laravel` has an indirect dependency of the [v8js](https://pecl.php.net/package/v8js) PHP extension.

-You can see how to install it here: [how to install v8js](install_v8js.md);

 # Usage